 As a graphic designer, you only have to learn about the brush packages as well as some keyboard shortcuts, which will help speed up the sketching process.
 For customization, the 1.2.0 version allows you to edit your keyboard shortcuts under Edit > Preferences.
 For older versions: hover the cursor over the menu entry and click the shortcut you want to assign.

 If you click on Brush List, you will see a few presets with different sets of brushes.
-Some of them, such as pen and brush, are pretty standard; others, like fur and sponge, definitely leave room for the imagination.
-Although there are many brushes, you will likely need only two types — pencil and ink.
+Some of the brushes, such as pen and brush, are pretty standard; others, like calligraphy and kabura, definitely are for the more adventurous.
+Although there are many brushes, you will likely only need two — pencil and pen.
 Experiment with what’s available, and find one that works best for you.

 Now that you have your brushes and keyboard shortcuts set, feel free to try them out and bring your concepts to life.